 - What Bit Depth do I edit Photos in (usually 8Bpc for JPGs, 16bpc for RAW Files)

 - How many Photos do I have open at the same time

 - How many Layers do my Photos usually have on average

 - How much RAM does my System need additionally

 That said, if you don’t want to calculate it yourself but just want some quick recommendation here it is:

 On Win 10 and Photoshop, 8 – 16GByte of RAM will be more than enough for most of your tasks when editing JPG Photos in the 10 – 20MP range and the occasional RAW Image.

-If you are a power user, that edits mainly in high Bit depths and Resolutions and might have lots of other RAM intensive Software running in the background, consider 16+ GByte of RAM.
+If you are a power user, who edits mainly in high Bit depths and Resolutions and might have lots of other RAM intensive Software running in the background, consider 16+ GByte of RAM.

 That’s about it, have I missed anything?
 Let me know in the comments.